ashahrourr/universal-auth/README.md

 Universal Auth is for when you want:

 ✅ 1-click login
-✅ No config or setup
+✅ Zero config
-✅ Fast integration with beautiful defaults
+✅ Lightweight integration with beautiful defaults

-Perfect for MVPs, dashboards, internal tools, and indie projects.
+Perfect for MVPs, internal tools, dashboards, and indie SaaS products.

 ---